 Oceanic signatures exhibit particular behaviors according to the gyres.
 In the Figure the instrumental surface temperature is compared to the weighted sum of SST anomalies wNANA+wNPNP+wSASA+wSPSP+wSISI where the weighting factors are wNA=0.50, wNP=0.17, wSA=0.15, wSP=0.13, wSI=0.05.
 Systematic differences are observed.
 Beyond 1970, the discrepancies highlight the contribution of the anthropogenic warming.
 Before 1900 they reflect systematic errors on measurements.

-The contribution of the component in the band 48-96 years, whose amplitude of variation is 0.3°C, is significant as well as that in the band 192-576 years, which varies between ±0.1°C. The latter can be considered as a rebound following the little ice age although this subharmonic mode is weakly exogenously forced and behaves as a harmonic of lower frequency GRWs.
-The 256-year average period GRWs are indeed coupled to those of 128-year average period, which are forced by the Gleissberg cycle of the Sun.
+The contribution of the natural component in the band 48-96 years, whose amplitude of variation is 0.3°C, is significant as well as that in the band 192-576 years, which varies between ±0.1°C. In the band 96-192 years it is associated with the Gleissberg solar cycle.